 Outcomes The outcome measures to be considered include: disease activity physical function joint damage, pain mortality fatigue radiological progression extra-articular manifestations of disease adverse effects of treatment health-related quality of life.
-Economic The reference case stipulates that the cost effectiveness of treatments should be expressed in terms of analysis incremental cost per quality-adjusted life year.
-If the technology is likely to provide similar or greater health benefits at similar or lower cost than technologies recommended in published NICE technology appraisal guidance for the same indication, a cost-comparison may be carried out.
-The reference case stipulates that the time horizon for estimating clinical and cost effectiveness should be sufficiently long to reflect any differences in costs or outcomes between the technologies being compared.
+Economic analysis The reference case stipulates that the cost effectiveness of treatments should be expressed in terms of incremental cost per quality-adjusted life year.
+If the technology is likely to provide similar or greater health benefits at similar or lower cost than technologies recommended in published NICE technology appraisal quidance for the same indication, a cost-comparison may be carried out The reference case stipulates that the time horizon for estimating clinical and cost effectiveness should be sufficiently long to reflect any differences in costs or outcomes between the technologies being compared.
 Costs will be considered from an NHS and Personal Social Services perspective.
-The availability of any patient access schemes for the intervention or comparator technologies will be taken into account.
-The availability and cost of biosimilar products should be taken into account.
-Other If the evidence allows the following subgroups will be considerations considered.
+The availability of any commercial arrangements for the intervention, comparator technologies and subsequent treatment technologies will be taken into account.
+The availability and cost of biosimilar products should be taken into account Other If the evidence allows the following subgroups will be considerations considered.
 These include people with moderate disease activity (DAS28 between 3.2 and 5.1) and severe active disease (DAS28 greater than 5.1).
 Guidance will only be issued in accordance with the marketing authorisation.
-Where the wording of the therapeutic indication does not include specific treatment combinations, guidance will be issued only in the context of the evidence that has underpinned the marketing authorisation granted by the regulator.

-Related NICE recommendations and NICE Pathways
+Where the wording of the therapeutic indication does not include specific treatment combinations. guidance will be issued only in the context of the evidence that has underpinned the marketing authorisation granted by the regulator.
+Related NICE Related Technology Appraisals: recommendations Sarilumab for moderate to severe rheumatoid arthritis (2017) and NICE Pathways NICE Technology Appraisal 485.
+Review Date November